ve3wwg/stm32f103c8t6/README.md

 Project stm32f103c8t6
 ---------------------

 This git project contains libopencm3 (only) and FreeRTOS+libopencm3 projects.
 This provides a ready development environment for those who want to apply the economical STM32F103 to using libopencm3 alone or in concert with FreeRTOS.
-Why struggle with  gleaning from forums etc.?

-THIS PROJECT USES ONLY OPEN SOURCE TOOLS
+THIS PROJECT ONLY USES OPEN SOURCE TOOLS
 ----------------------------------------

 No Windows based IDE environments are used or implied!
-Linux and MacOS users rejoice (can you hear the cheers?)
-Vendors need to be reminded that not everyone uses Windows.
+Cygwin, Linux, MacOS and *BSD environments should be suitable.

-This project exists to bring several components together in a manner that just works for the STM32F103 -- out of the box!
+This project exists to bring several components together in a manner that just works for the STM32F103.

 PROJECT STRUCTURE:
 ------------------

-The top level defines the environment common to libopencm3 mainly, and used by FreeRTOS builds in the ./rtos area.
+The top level defines the environment common to libopencm3 mainly, and used by FreeRTOS builds in the ./rtos subdirectory.

 At the top level directory, projects like ./miniblink use libopencm3 only (they do NOT use FreeRTOS).

-Under the subdirectory ./rtos, projects in subdirectories there use FreeRTOS (and libopencm3).
+The subdirectory ./rtos contains projects that do use FreeRTOS (and libopencm3).

     stm32f103c8t6/
         |- README.md